 5.2.
 Sa Huynh Culture Museum

-- OPEN: 8:00 am – 8:00 pm
+- OPEN: 8:00 am – 5:00 pm (M-F)

 - COST: Old Town Ticket

-Hoi An Itinerary: Day 2 – Exploring the Countryside Around Hoi-An
+Hoi An Itinerary: Day 2 – Countryside

 I’ll describe the tour I took.

-My tour began with a short and enjoyable boat ride across the Bon Thu Bon River to Cam Kim island.
+My tour began with a short and enjoyable boat ride across the Bon Thu Bon River to Cam Kim Island.
 We brought our bikes on the boat with us.

-We biked around the countryside past rice fields and rivers and through villages.
+We biked around the countryside, past rice fields and rivers, and through villages.

-Hoi-An Itinerary: Day 3 – Golden Bridge at Ba Na Hills
+Hoi-An Itinerary: Day 3 – Golden Bridge

 - OPEN: 7:00 am – 10:00 pm